 Visit the following pages for a more in-depth discussion of some of the most important concepts in online sports betting.

 - Hedge Betting Tips

 - Understanding The Differences Between Fractional, Decimal, and American Odds

 - The Impact of Reduced Juice And Better Odds

 - Line Shopping And Comparing Spreads

 - About Those Handicapping Sites

 Over the long term, skilled handicappers can expect to see a general winning trend.
-But over the short term, everyone sees all kinds of crazy swings in both directions.
-By keeping your bets small, you minimize the chances of ever going broke.
+But over the short term, everyone sees swings in both directions.
+By sizing your bets properly, you minimize the chances of going broke due to variance.

-Even the best sports bettor in the world would go broke if he routinely risked 20% or more of his bankroll on every wager.
-Keep your wagers small and you’ll be better off over the long term.
-It may feel slow-going in the early stages, but stick with it.
+Even the best sports bettor in the world will lose their bankroll if routinely risking 20% or more of a bankroll on every wager.
 Smart bankroll management is one of the absolute fundamental keys to successful sports betting.